alexlouf/ipssi-template-portfolio/README.md

 # Docker template portfolio

-Simple NGINX container with customized landing page
+Simple NGINX container with a template for your portfolio !

 ## Installation